 - Free offers.
 Frugal living often means keeping an eye out for deals and taking advantage of those opportunities when they arise.
 Head to the local museum on free visitor days, check out that new movie during the matinee, or go out to eat on a weeknight at a restaurant where kids eat free.

-Sometimes the cheapest way to live is to “Do it Yourself”.
+When you’re wondering “how to be cheap”, sometimes the best way is to “Do it Yourself”.

 One of my favorite aspects of frugal living is doing things myself.
 I love getting creative with everything from home décor to cleaning products.

 In addition to helping me express my creativity, doing it myself also helps me save a little money.
 There are a variety of things you can do yourself to help your family live a little more frugally this year.

 - Make your own toiletries.
 Did you know you can make your own soap, deodorant, and shampoo for a fraction of the price of store-bought items?
 And not only will making those things save you money, but they might also be a little healthier for your family to use.

 - Make your own cleaning products.
 Making your own cleaning products is so easy.
 And you probably already have everything you need to make those cleaning products, like glass cleaner and all-purpose cleaning spray, in your kitchen right now.

 - Decorate on a budget.
 Adding new décor to your home doesn’t often fit into your frugal plan.
 But if you make your home décor on your own, you’ll save a ton of money!
 Purchasing items from thrift stores or garage sales and turning them into something beautiful is fun and frugal at the same time.